bergesinstitute/graf-method/book-3-unit-3.md

 ocurre en un momento específico, siempre usamos pretérito perfecto.
 Cuando es un pasado habitual o descriptivo, siempre usamos pretérito imperfecto.

-> In English: In English there are many past tense constructions.
+💂 In English there are many past tense constructions.
 In Spanish, there are only two: when we have an action that occurs at a specific time, we always use preterite.
 When it is a habitual or descriptive past, we always use the imperfect tense.